Mtunica/VCCSSoftware/readme.md

       ​	4. probabilities_file: Link to the probabilities file.

-      ​	5. num_files: Number of probabilities of probabilities file.
+      	5. num_files: Number of probabilities of probabilities file.

-       	7. sigma:
+      	5. sigma: Standard deviation

-      8. length: length of the nanowire to write for LAMMPS.
+      	5. length: length of the nanowire to write for LAMMPS.
-      9. count: Number of times it is accepted.
+      	5. count: Number of times it is accepted.

-   4. **vacants_radio_number.json:**
+   5. **vacants_radio_number.json:**

       1.  action: Always vacants radio number
       2. input: The input file of coordinates.